babeheim/moralizing-gods-reanalysis/README.md

 -Replace "9" with "5" in !MoralizingGods.R line 135 ("PropVar <- matrix(NA,0,9)")

 3) Moralizing High gods:
 Re-run from "# end of the new scrape section" after replacing all instances in sub-scripts of "MoralisingGods" with "MoralisingHighGods".
+(This also requires removing Iceland from the analyses due to bugs due to a lack of pre-/post-MHG data.
+To do this, add the following code to line 12 of "BigGodAnalysesEditedV2.R":
+NGAs <- NGAs[NGAs != "Iceland"]

 4) Dating uncertainty:
 add following line between "MG<-..." and "MGAppear<-..." lines in BigGodAnalysesEditedV2.R: